Bummer and Lazarus

 Bummer and Lazarus were two stray dogs that roamed the streets of San Francisco, California, in the early 1860s.
-Recognized for their unique bond and their prodigious rat-killing ability, they became a fixture of city newspapers, were exempted from local ordinances, and immortalized in cartoons.
+Recognized for their unique bond and their prodigious rat-killing ability, they became a fixture of city newspapers, later exempted from local ordinances and immortalized in cartoons.

 Background

-San Francisco, in common with other cities in the United States at the time, had a problem with free-ranging dogs.
+San Francisco, sharing in common with other cities in the United States at the time, had a major problem with free-ranging dogs.
 In Los Angeles in the 1840s, dogs outnumbered people by nearly two to one, and while the situation in San Francisco had not reached this extreme, the large numbers of strays and feral dogs did cause problems.
 Dogs were regularly poisoned or trapped and killed.
-Nevertheless, if a dog turned out to be a good ratter or distinguished itself in some other way, it was still possible for it to survive.
+Nevertheless, if a dog turned out to be an effective ratter or distinguished itself in another notable way, it was still possible for it to survive.

 Biography

 Meeting and career

 Bummer was a black-and-white Newfoundland (or Newfoundland cross) who established himself outside the saloon of Frederick Martin in 1860 and quickly proved to be an exceptional rat-killer.
 His ratting talent spared him the fate of the former owner of the territory, Bruno, who had been poisoned with strychnine shortly before Bummer's arrival.
 According to a 1901 retrospective published in the San Francisco Call, he had been owned by Ned Knight, a reporter for the Daily Alta California and had followed him to San Francisco from Petaluma.
 He scraped a living begging scraps from passers-by and the patrons of the saloon and other establishments along Montgomery Street.

 Ambling Down Montgomery Street.
 Joshua A. Norton, Bummer and Lazarus are accompanied by "George Washington II" another local eccentric.

-In 1861 Bummer rescued another dog from a fight with a larger canine opponent.
+In 1861, Bummer rescued another dog from a fight with a larger canine opponent.
 The rescued dog was badly injured, with a deep wound on his leg, and was not expected to live.
 Bummer coaxed him to eat, brought back scraps from his scavenging missions and huddled next to him to keep him warm during the night.
 The injured dog quickly recovered and within days was following Bummer as he made his begging rounds in the streets.
 His remarkable recovery earned him the name Lazarus, and he proved to be an even more prodigious ratter than Bummer.
 As a team they turned out to be exceptional, once finishing off 85 rats in 20 minutes.